 The approach in reaching this audience is multi-faceted.
-Annual storm water trainings for City departments will include instruction on identifying and reporting the materials being stored in the street, especially for those who are often driving around the city.
+Annual storm water trainings for City departments will include instruction on identifying and reporting issues related to illicit discharges, especially for those who are often driving around the city.
 Follow-up will be made through our SOP for enforcing construction-site requirements.
 The city's building and public works inspectors will also be trained to look for these problems when doing their inspections.
 And violations and enforcement actions will be logged.
 Finally, brochures on pollution prevention will periodically be mailed to landscape companies in the area.